 - Extended-wear hearing aids.
 This kind of hearing aid, which is not visible to others, is inserted into your ear by an audiologist.
 The device sits in close proximity to your eardrum and, as a result, can remain in the ear for a longer period of time without changing the battery — generally between one to three months.
 The device should be removed to swim but can be used while showering.
 About every eight weeks, you will need to visit your audiologist to replace the device.

 Do you have trouble hearing things in certain situations?
 Knowing what your unique hearing challenges are can help your audiologist suggest which device might be the best hearing aid for you.

-“Reflect on your most challenging listening situations — while alone, with your family and friends or in a work setting — and share this information with your audiologist,” says Rousso, who is also an assistant clinical professor of otolaryngology at the Keck School of Medicine of USC.
-“It’s important to work with a team that evaluates not just your hearing test, but your hearing loss as a whole.
+“Reflect on your most challenging listening situations — while alone, with your family and friends or in a work setting — and share this information with your audiologist,” says Rousso, who is also a clinical assistant professor of otolaryngology at the Keck School of Medicine of USC.
+“It’s important to work with a team that evaluates not just your hearing test but your hearing loss as a whole.
 This includes understanding your listening challenges, listening goals and lifestyle.”

 3. A device that works for someone else may not work for you.

 Selecting a hearing aid isn’t a one-size-fits-all process.
 A device that works for a friend may not be the right fit for you.
 Similarly, choosing a hearing aid because it’s expensive or advertised as high-tech does not guarantee that it will be the best choice for your needs and goals.

 “Many patients ask for the hearing aid their neighbor has or one they saw in an advertisement, but it’s important to understand that each person’s hearing needs are unique.
 Even the hearing between your ears can be different,” Rousso explains.